Google Pixel Watch 3

 Bottom Line

-Choose the Pixel Watch 3 for a stylish Android watch with strong Fitbit insights, HR accuracy, and better 45mm battery life.
-Skip it for rugged durability, top GPS precision, or iPhone use.
+Choose the Pixel Watch 3 if you want a polished Android watch with Fitbit insights, a bright larger display, and strong heart-rate tracking.
+Skip it if you need rugged durability, top GPS accuracy, iPhone support, or multi-day battery without compromises.

 Best for